bigbridge-nl/product-import/doc/importer.md

 Import by id always concerns updates, not inserts.
 When a non-existing id is used, an error is added to the product.

+## Product type unknown

+If the product type is unknown, you can ask the library for the Product, by giving the sku:

+    $product = $importer->getExistingProductBySku($sku);

+or the id

+    $product = $importer->getExistingProductById($id);

+The importer will return an object with the correct class, or false if no product with the id or sku could be found.

 ## Delete products

 While the library's main purpose is to import products, it can delete products as well.